learn-co-curriculum/dsc-effect-sizes/README.md

 ## Why do data scientists need to know about 'Effect Size'?

 Consider the experiment conducted by Dowson (2000) to investigate time of day effects on children learning: do children learn better in the morning or afternoon?
-A group of 38 children were included in the experiment.
+A group of 38 children was included in the experiment.
 Half were randomly allocated to listen to a story and answer questions about it at 9am, the other half heard exactly the same story and had to answer the same questions at 3pm.
 Their comprehension was measured by the number of questions answered correctly out of 20.

 The average score was 15.2 for the morning group and 17.9 for the afternoon group, giving a difference of 2.7.
 **How big a difference is this? **

 If the results were measured on a standard scale, such as a 4 point GPA scale, interpreting the difference would not be a problem.
-If the average difference was, say, half a grade or a full grade, most people would have a fair idea of the educational significance of the effect of reading a story at different times of day.
-However, in many experiments there is no familiar scale available on which to record the outcomes i.e. student comprehension in this case.
-The experimenter often has to invent a scale or to use (or adapt) an already existing one - but generally most people would be unfimilar with interpretation of this scaler.
+If the average difference was, say, half a grade or a full grade, most people would have a fair idea of the educational significance of the effect of reading a story at different times of the day.
+However, in many experiments, there is no familiar scale available on which to record the outcomes i.e. student comprehension in this case.
+The experimenter often has to invent a scale or use (or adapt) an already existing one - but generally, most people would be unfamiliar with the interpretation of this scaler.

-In data analytics domain, effect size calculation serves three primary goals:
+In a data analytics domain, effect size calculation serves three primary goals:

 * Communicate **practical significance** of results.
-An effect might be statistically significant, but does it matter in practical scenarios ?
+An effect might be statistically significant, but does it matter in practical scenarios?

 * Effect size calculation and interpretation allows you to draw **Meta-Analytical** conclusions.
 This allows you to group together a number of existing studies, calculate the meta-analytic effect size and get the best estimate of the tur effect size of the population.

-* Perform **Power Analysis** , which help determine the number of particicpants (sample size) that a study requires to achieve a certain probability of finding a true effect - if there is one.
+* Perform **Power Analysis**, which help determine the number of participants (sample size) that a study requires to achieve a certain probability of finding a true effect - if there is one.

 ## Calculating effect size in Python